#307 · 3-26-26 · The Enlightenment

 Why not INTJ?

-The INTJ builds a philosophical system or a theory — a solitary, internally coherent vision that does not depend on other people to exist.
-Grimm built an institution that was entirely relational, dependent at every point on the maintenance of specific human connections: with subscribers, with salon hosts, with artists and writers, with Catherine herself.
-The INTJ would have found this dependence on human networks structurally intolerable.
+The INTJ builds a solitary, internally coherent vision that does not depend on other people to exist.
+Grimm built an institution that was entirely relational, dependent at every point on specific human connections — subscribers, salon hosts, artists, Catherine herself.
+The INTJ would have found this structurally intolerable.
 Grimm thrived on it.
-His Se-tertiary social fluency — the genuine ease and confidence in rooms, the charm that Diderot both admired and mistrusted — is simply not available to the INTJ, whose Te-Si stack makes social performance effortful rather than natural.
-Grimm's career required the external orientation of the E; he was, in every meaningful sense, a man who only existed fully in relation to other people and institutions.
+His Se-tertiary social fluency — the genuine ease in rooms, the charm Diderot both admired and mistrusted — is simply not available to the INTJ, whose Te-Si stack makes social performance effortful.
+Grimm's career required the external orientation of the E; he only existed fully in relation to other people and institutions.

-The distinction also shows in what Grimm created.
-Voltaire built a reputation on ideas; Diderot built the Encyclopédie on ideas; Madame d'Épinay built a salon on relationships and ideas.
+Voltaire built a reputation on ideas; Diderot built the Encyclopédie on ideas.
 Grimm built a delivery mechanism for other people's ideas.
-This is the ENTJ move: identify what the system needs, build the mechanism to supply it, and manage the mechanism with strategic intelligence.
+This is the ENTJ move: identify what the system needs, build the mechanism to supply it.
 The ideas were not his; the institution was.
 And the institution, for twenty years, shaped the cultural self-image of half the courts in Europe.
-That is an ENTJ achievement, not an INTJ one.

 Historical Figure MBTI